-At the moment, she’s not looking for the kind of emotions that come with dating and romantic involvement.
+At the time we talked, she wasn’t looking for the kind of emotions that come with dating and romantic involvement.
 “I needed to be alone for five or six years to find peace in my heart,” she recently told People.
 “I had to learn how to rely on myself and not on other people.”

 When I asked her what advice she gives her adult sons (she has three with champion skier Andy Mill) about relationships, it all boiled down to one word: “Communication, communication, communication.”
 Evert paused and added a few more words: “Treat her as an equal.
 Treat her with respect.”

 Chris Evert Today: Ready to Take On Tomorrow